psf/requests/docs/user/quickstart.rst

     of the message, by appending each subsequent field value to the combined field value in order, separated by a comma.

+If you do need to access each individual value sent with the same header, then you can use the ``multiget`` method to get a sequence of all the values returned for a particular header.

 Cookies
 -------